 Book Building Process, in the context of the Offer, refers to the process of collection of Bids from investors on the basis of the Red Herring Prospectus, the Bid cum Application Forms and the Revision Forms within the Price Band.
-The Price Band, shall be decided by our Company and the Selling Shareholder in consultation with the BRLM and shall be advertised in all editions of Business Standard, the English all India circulation daily newspaper and all editions of Business Standard, the Hindi all India circulation daily newspaper and all editions of Business Standard, the regional newspaper, (Hindi being the regional language of Delhi, where our Registered Office is situated), respectively, at least two Working Days prior to the Bid/Offer Opening Date and shall be made available to the Stock Exchanges for the purpose of uploading on their respective websites.
+The Price Band, shall be decided by our Company and the Selling Shareholder in consultation with the BRLM and shall be advertised in all editions of [•], the English all India circulation daily newspaper and all editions of [•], the Hindi all India circulation daily newspaper and [•] editions of [•], the regional newspaper, (Hindi being the regional language of Delhi, where our Registered Office is situated), respectively, at least two Working Days prior to the Bid/Offer Opening Date and shall be made available to the Stock Exchanges for the purpose of uploading on their respective websites.
 The Offer Price shall be determined by our Company and the Selling Shareholder in consultation with the BRLM after the Bid/Offer Closing Date.